damianlee84/eSportCoach/esport_coach/docs/intro.rst

 ============

-Esport Coach is a website that do online matching service for player of Dota2 around the world.
+Esport Coach is a website that do online matching service for player of League Of Legend around the world.
 Esport Coach make it easier to find coach.

 Mission